tarymaas/tabruler/README.md

 This extension contributes the following settings:

 * `tabruler.doubleTapTime`: Time in milliseconds to detect double-tap of the space key.
-* `tabruler.defaultSpaces`: Number of spaces to insert when no ruler is found.

 ## Known Issues